TechMaster/SampleSilentPrint/ReadMe.md

 - 250: user cancel or print fails

 # Todo (not yet done)
-Fix out of margin error
+1. Fix out of margin error (fixed at May 18th 2017)

 # Updates
+## May 18th 2017
+- Use Mustache, Javascript, HTML, CSS to generate PDF.
+This approach is better than coding Objective-C
+- Fix margin problem

 ## May 14th 2017
 - Add PDF Generation library
 - Demo print to PDF at paper size Letter and A4.
 AirPrint always uses default Letter.